Kenmore Washing Machine Problems: 7 Common Issues (Must Read)

 Possible Solution(s):

-Kenmore Washer Is Not Level
+Kenmore Washing Machine Not Level

 If your legs aren’t standing equally, review your user handbook to learn how to level them.

-Water Connection Is Leaking
+Water Connection Leaking

 If you see the leakage from the machine’s bottom, the main hose connection could be to blame.